Transversal Activities

 Addressed to: first stage researchers with an accredited B2.2 English level and who do not have English as a native or native-like language

-The Doctoral school organises, together with the Languages Service, this course aimed at strengthening researchers’ skills for presentations in English in working sessions, workshops, seminars and conferences.
+The School for Doctoral Studies organises, together with the Languages Service, this course aimed at strengthening researchers’ skills for presentations in English in working sessions, workshops, seminars and conferences.
 Participants will learn to control anxiety and nerves before a presentation, to choose and organize contents to make an interesting and persuasive oral presentation and to adapt their discourse to the public.
 They will also learn to develop and use a script and other support systems for the transmission of content (PowerPoint or Prezi), to express themselves naturally and to manage the questions of the audience.
 The course also focuses on aspects such as register and linguistic correctness.

 Chemical Risks in the Laboratory